 #1 Engine Oil Change

 Chigwell Motor Works understands that every vehicle is built differently and requires a different grade of engine oil.
 That is why we always refer to your vehicle’s user manual to find out which engine oil grade suits your particular model and make.
+We use only quality engine oil so that your car runs smoothly.

 Under normal conditions, car batteries can last 4-5 years.
 But we have seen some of them dying within 30 months.
-Whatever may be the reason, this is the last thing you will want to fail because without a functional battery, your car won’t start, especially if you drive an Automatic.
+Whatever may be the reason, this is the last thing you will want to fail because, without a functional battery, your car won’t start, especially if you drive an Automatic.

 #5 Air Filter